mbzshajib/online-cv/short-profile.md

 [Kona Software Lab Ltd (KonaSL)](https://konasl.com), the R&D Center, and the Global Solution Business Wing of [KONA I](https://konai.com/).

 - Study, understand and implement specifications on payment and security to develop payment and security services.
-- Worked as tech lead of development team (4~11 members) for several projects in planning, developing, and delivering the project requirements within the timeline.
+- Worked as tech lead of dev team (4-11 members) for several projects in planning, developing, delivering the project requirements within the timeline.
-- Worked on the system design team for Kona Pay Platform, NexusPay, DFS, and developed account and transaction authorization modules of the core platform.
+- Contributed to the system design team for KonaPay Platform, KonaCard, NexusPay and DFS.
+- Developed account and transaction authorization modules of the core platform.
 Tested and Optimized the modules to scale up to 250 real-time financial transactions per second and 20M transactions per day.
 - Analyzed client requirements and implemented them to fit into the product.
-- Monitor system performance on production and optimize to achieve the targeted goal.
+- Monitor performance on production and optimize to achieve targeted goal.
 - Guided the team to resolve critical production issues to meet the SLA.

 ---